-Although it took a while to describe, in electronic exchanges the whole process actually happens nanoseconds after Sara submitted the order.
+Although it took a while to describe, in electronic exchanges the whole process actually happens nanoseconds after Sara submits the order.

 All in all, Sara bought 20 apples for a total price of $55.
 That’s on average $2.75 per apple.
 Which is great, because she was willing to pay up to $3.5.
-The sellers are also happy, because they sold at the price they were willing to.
+The sellers are also happy, because they sold at the price they were willing to sell.

 Market clearing in real life